willemdekker/willemdekker.github.io/_drafts/time-server.md

 First build together all the parts.
 Make sure the GPS hat is on top of the Rasberry PI board with the GPS chip top side.
 Insert the SD card in the slot and connect ethernet and power.
 The Rasberry PI should power up.
 There is only one thing I did not connect the PI to a Screen and Keyboard.
 It was waiting in the installation program.
 So how to continue.

+Software installation .

+I installed Etcher to write the Raspbian Image on de SD card.
+I used a 64GB A1 qualified Micro SDXC card from SanDisk.
+I used the minimal Rasbian image.

 You can make the installation screen go to VNC.
 How: Edit the first partition of the SD card (the one with noobs) and edit the recovery.cmdline file.
 Add 'vncinstall' in it.